 We soaked soil-core samples overnight in a 10% KOH solution to disperse organic clumps, and then rinsed through 2 mm and 0.5 mm test sieves.
 We removed material from both size classes and treated each with 3% H2O2 for over 24 hours.
-Once oven-dried, we counted charcoal fragments under a microscope, and weighed the total mass of identifiable charcoal within each soil-core section for each site.
+Once oven-dried, we counted charcoal fragments under a stereoscope, and weighed the total mass of identifiable charcoal within each soil-core section for each site.
 Charcoal concentration from sieved samples was calculated by dividing mass of charcoal by the dry weight of the sample.

 Chemical Charcoal Quantification

 To estimate PyC concentrations chemically, we completed an acid-peroxide digestion following the methods of Kurth et al. (2006) as modified by Pingree et al. (2012).
-We ground samples in a ball mill to <0.76 μm before adding 1.0 gram to a 50 ml flask with 20 ml of 30% H2O2 and 10 ml of 1 M HNO3.
+We ground soil samples in a ball mill to <0.76 μm before weighing ca. 1 gram.
+Digestions were run in x batches of x samples per batch.
+The gound soil was added to a 50 ml flask with 20 ml of 30% H2O2 and 10 ml of 1 M HNO3.
 We swirled samples by hand to promote effervescence at room temperature across a 30-minute period, before heating in a water bath to 90°C for 16 hours.
-After digestion, we filtered samples through pre-weighed filter papers and dried at 60°C for over 24 hours before weighing to obtain the mass of residual material after digestion and filtration.
+After digestion, we filtered samples through pre-weighed filter papers and dried at 60°C for over 24 hours before weighing to obtain the mass of the residual material after digestion and filtration.
+We determined the percent of carbon present in undigested and digested soil samples using a mass spectrometer at the Laboratory of Stable Isotope Ecology, University of Miami.

-To constrain PyC estimates produced by acid-peroxide digestion, we created charcoal standards by combusting dry western red cedar samples (Thuja plicata) wrapped in aluminum foil at 450°C. We ground a 1:9 ratio of charcoal and charcoal-free rock (Condrey Mountain Schist from Southwestern Oregon) to <0.76 μm in a ball mill, creating a 10% charcoal standard.
+To evaluate the PyC estimates produced by acid-peroxide digestion and compare results among batches of digestions, we created charcoal standards by combusting dry western red cedar samples (Thuja plicata) wrapped in aluminum foil at 450°C. We ground a 1:9 ratio of charcoal and charcoal-free rock (Condrey Mountain Schist from Southwestern Oregon) to <0.76 μm in a ball mill, creating a 10% charcoal standard.
+[How many standards were run…in each batch]

-We determined the percent of carbon present in soil and digested soil samples using a Mass Spectrometer at the Laboratory of Stable Isotope Ecology, University of Miami.
-We report Total C following digestion as charcoal C and assume that all non-charcoal organic C was consumed during peroxide-acid digestion.

 Radiocarbon Dating

-To establish whether pyrogenic carbon is distributed stratigraphically and to estimate the range of ages of charcoal in redwood soils, we selected charcoal samples with known depths at each sample site for accelerator mass spectrometry (AMS) radiocarbon dating based on depth, size, and quality of sample.
-We cleaned samples with alternating heated 10% KOH and 10% HCL rinses prior to radiocarbon dating at the Center for Accelerator Mass Spectrometry at Lawrence Livermore National Laboratory in Livermore, California (Table S1).
+To estimate the range of ages of charcoal, we selected charcoal samples with known depths at each sample site for accelerator mass spectrometry (AMS) radiocarbon dating based on depth, size, and quality of sample such that dates are based on a single piece of charcoal.
+We prioritized dating the uppermost and deepest charcoal at each site.
+We cleaned samples with alternating heated 10% KOH and 10% HCL rinses prior to radiocarbon dating at the Center for Accelerator Mass Spectrometry at Lawrence Livermore National Laboratory in Livermore, California.

 Data Analysis